 The trench coat and the gentleman officer

-Unlike commonly believed, not all WWI British soldiers wore the classy waterproof coat.
-Only those of officer and higher ranks could afford to buy the trench coat as part of their uniform; hence it became a sign of class and social hierarchy in the army.
+Unlike commonly believed, not all WWI British soldiers wore classy waterproof coat.
+Only those of officers and higher ranks could afford to buy the trench coat as part of their uniform; hence it became a sign of class and social hierarchy in the army.
 The British officers came almost exclusively from the upper class, while soldiers were from the working classes.
 So, the imagery of the trench coat was of the dashing blue-blooded officer.
-This aristocratic gentleman lived a life of leisure and was valiantly helping in the war effort wearing his tailored outwear.
+This aristocratic gentleman lived a life of leisure and was valiantly helping in the war effort by wearing his tailored outwear.

 Consequently, besides being extremely practical, the trench coat embodied the flair and style of the patriotic and heroic gentleman.
 As a result, it became the aspirational coat for middle-class men and women.
 Moreover, wearing a trench coat was a way to show solidarity with the war effort and connect with loved ones in the battles.
 The trench coat remained popular even after the end of the war and was worn again by the military in World War II.

 The iconic coat got a boost of glamour in the ’40s that helped the garment’s perennial success.
 Hollywood’s Golden Era movies showed dashing detectives and spies, sleek gangsters, and femme fatales wearing the timeless trench coat.
 Who doesn’t remember the final scene in Casablanca?
 Humphrey Bogart, in an Aquascutum trench coat, saying goodbye to Ingrid Bergman is a classic moment in film history.

 From Inspector Clouseau in The Pink Panther to the bounty hunter Rick Deckard in Blade Runner.
 From Audrey Hepburn in Breakfast in Tiffany’s to Marlene Dietrich in A Foreign Affair.
 Indeed, the trench coat is a classic garment for brave and smart characters in movies.